robdmc/pandashells/README.md

 expressiveness that the python data stack provides.

 PandaShells is an effort to bring the power of the python data stack to the shell prompt.
-You can think of pandaShells as a set of convenient argparse wrappers around python's amazing data libraries.
+It essentially exposes a command-line API to the incredibly powerful suite of data tools that exist in the python community.
+The authors of these amazing tools (see dependencies below) are greatfully acknowledged.

 <strong>PandaShells is still very much in alpha.
 The commands and syntax are rapidly evolving and tests/documentation are